encode/django-rest-framework/docs/api-guide/filtering.md

 ## Django REST framework filters package

-The [django-rest-framework-filters package][django-rest-framework-filters] works together with the `DjangoFilterBackend` class, and allows you to easily create filters across relationships, or create multiple filter lookup types for a given field.
+The [django-rest-framework-filters package][django-rest-framework-filters] works together with the `DjangoFilterBackend` class (from the `django-filter` library), and allows you to easily create filters across relationships, or create multiple filter lookup types for a given field.

 ## Django REST framework full word search filter